deviousasti/add-to-vcxproj/Readme.md

 This is a command-line tool to recursively add files to a VC++ project.

-It takes in a list of folders to add, a project file, and recursively sync the files to the project.
+It takes in a list of folders to add, a project file, and recursively syncs the files to the project.
-While new files are added, missing files are pruned.
+New files are added, while missing files are pruned.
 It appends all changes to a new `ItemGroup` in the project file, so that git diffs are more manageable.

 It works both on `.vcxproj` and `.vcxproj.filters`.